-Are You Suffering Physical and Emotional Injuries?
+Are You Suffering Physical and Emotional Injuries from a Car Accident?

 You aren’t alone.
 Every year, thousands of British Columbians suffer from car accident-related trauma.